BennyboyH/MVG-ePaper-display/README.md

 ## The sketch

-First and foremost, most of this program is based on [Til Harbaums Repository "KVV"](https://github.com/harbaum/kvv).
+First and foremost, most of this program is based on [Till Harbaums Repository "KVV"](https://github.com/harbaum/kvv).
 The sketch is based on the [BasicHttpsClient.ino](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266HTTPClient/examples/BasicHttpsClient/BasicHttpsClient.ino) for the ESP8266.
 The display is driven using the [GxEPD2 library](https://github.com/ZinggJM/GxEPD2).
 And finally the JSON parsing is done using the [ArduinoJson library](https://github.com/bblanchon/ArduinoJson).
 All these dependencies can be installed from the library manager within the Arduino IDE.

 A custom generated font is being used since the fonts distributed by Adafruit with the Adafruit GFX library only include 7 bit fonts and we need an 8 bit font for the german umlauts used by the MVG.